VrushankPatel/taskstream/communications/customer_feedback_email_thread.md

 3. Weekly check-ins until resolution
 4. Temporary workaround provided for critical workflows

  Please let us know if you need anything else in the interim.

 We're committed to making this right.

 Best,
 Sarah

+---

+**Date:** 2025-09-15 10:00
+**From:** mike.chen@techcorp.com
+**To:** Sarah Johnson, David Park, engineering@company.com **Subject:** Re: Urgent: Customer Feedback on Recent Product Update - Follow-up

+Sarah and team,

+Thank you for the quick resolution.
+The performance fix has significantly improved our dashboard response times.
+The temporary workaround is working well for our critical workflows.

+We're looking forward to the v2.2 release with the missing features.
+The weekly check-ins are appreciated - it gives us confidence in the partnership.

+Please keep us posted on the progress.

+Best regards,
+Mike Chen
+CTO, TechCorp